 In the event of death or disability, executives receive no payment other than through life insurance or disability insurance available to salaried employees generally.
-Under the 1998 Stock Incentive Plan, all options may be exercised for 90 days after death or disability to the extent vested on the date of such death or total disability.
 Under the 2007 Stock Incentive Plan, vested options are exercisable in the case of death or disability within the greater of: 30 days, or one-fourth of the length of time elapsed since the options first vested to the date of termination.
-Under both plans, in no case can options be exercised beyond the expiration date of the award.
+In no case can options be exercised beyond the expiration date of the award.
+Subject to the terms of the award agreement, performance-based restricted stock unit awards that have met the performance-based trigger and retention awards will become issuable in the event of disability or death.